All Products

 • Error: Login failed for user 'xxx'.

-Solution: Change the backup user's password in SQL Server.
+Solution: Change the password of the backup user in SQL Server.
 Then, log on to the Cloud Backup console and in the Actions column for the database, choose More > Reactivate.

 • Error: Cannot overwrite file.

 Solution: Create a new restore job.
-When you restore from a specified backup, double-click to modify the restore path.
+When you restore from a specified backup, double-click the restore path to modify it.

 • Error: The target SQL Server database does not exist.
 Make sure you have entered the name correctly.

-Solution: Confirm that the target database exists.
+Solution: Verify that the target database exists.
 If the database no longer exists, edit the backup plan and remove the corresponding database.

 • Error: The database is participating in a database mirroring session or an availability group.
 Some operations are not allowed on a database that is participating in a database mirroring session or an availability group.